in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-projects.md

 ---
 layout:     post
-title:      Spring Boot Starter Projects
+title:      Initializing Projects with Spring Boot Starters - Web and JPA
 date:       2017-01-28 12:31:19
 summary:    Key goal of Spring Boot is to enable a quick start to developing production ready applications.
 Most important components behind the features of Spring Boot are the Spring Boot Starter Projects.
 categories: [Spring Boot, Spring Boot Basics]